unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 ### Mixed AOT/Interpreter Mode

-This modes allows for the WebAssembly generation of parts of the referenced assemblies, and falls back to the interpreter for code that was excluded or not known at build time.
+This mode allows for the WebAssembly generation of parts of the referenced assemblies and falls back to the interpreter for code that was excluded or not known at build time.

 This allows for a fine balance between payload size and execution performance.